varnish/varnish-wiki/source/magento/magento2_varnish_basics.rst

 To read more about how the freshness of an object is determined visit the varnish book, `Freshness`_ section.

-Now let's move on to understanding the Caching system in
+Now let's move on to understanding the Caching system in Magento 2.

-:ref: `Magento 2 <magento2_ce>`.
+.. include:: magento2_ce.rst

 Remember that varnish has a lot of resources and but if you have any questions please feel free to contact us.